vidyagames998/vidyagames998.github.io/eldenring/index.md

 Here are some recommendations for weapon types based on class that might be worth exploring.
 There's a lot of ways to play this game.

 - Mage: Head over to caelid and grab the meteorite staff and rock sling.
 Lean heavy into the imps to carry you.
 There is a flask to get unlimited magic usage for a set time and pairs well with Comet Azur up in Altus.
 For the end game get Meteorite of Astel.
-There are a number of spells you can grab along the way and you will likely go to many parts of the map you have yet to explore.
+There are a number of spells you can grab along the way.
+You should get glintstone pebble, night comet, carian greatsword, and terra magica for certain.
+This build will have you go to many parts of the map you have yet to explore.
+- Vagabond: Grab Bloodhounds Fang and it can carry you throughout.
+Before you fight the mini boss to get it you should go to mistwood first and hear the howl in east limgrave, then talk to santa, then go back to unlock the Blaidd helper otherwise the fight is pretty tough.
+Lordsworn Greatsword works well with golden vow.
-- Samurai: Start with the Uchikatana.
+- Samurai: Start with the Uchikatana they give you.
 For a somber weapon either get the Moonveil or Bloodhouds Fang.
 After you get Rivers of Blood by Fire Giant you can optionally switch to a bleed build.
-- Vagabond: Grab Bloodhounds Fang and it can carry you throughout
 - Confessor: We did the golden halberd build already so I would take a look at Sword of Night and Flame if you want something different.
 - Warrior: Bloodhounds fang/dual bandit curved swords (farmed 3% drop).
 You could also just use the starting dual scimitars.
-- Bandit: Reduvia
+- Bandit: Reduvia from the fight before Patches.
+Stalling at the start of the fight gives time for Yura to show up and help.
+You might need to throw some levels in vigor beforehand.
 - Prisoner: Esotec to Frozen Needle to Wing of Astel once you beat radahn
 - Hero: We already did Golden Halberd.
-I would kill Edgar in Castle Morne to get a +8 Banished Knight's Halberd, use that to beat Misbegotten and get the Grafted Blade, use sleep pots to kill Godskin in Volcano Manor and make your way to Serpent Hunter.
+I would use the Lordsworn Greatsword with Golden Vow to kill Misbegotten to the far south and get the Grafted Blade (requires 40 strength, 27 if two handed, strength physick helps too), upgrade it to +6, from here you can use sleep pots to kill the Godskin in Volcano Manor and make your way to the Serpent Hunter.
-- Prophet: Dragon Seal and Dragon incantations
+- Prophet: Dragon Seal and all the Dragon incantations
-- Wretch: Club to Great Stars (there's two on the map so you don't need to kill Magnus)
+- Wretch: Club to Great Stars (there's two on the map so you don't need to kill Magnus).
+For starting armor you can buy light armor from santa or take the trap chest to caelid and get the travelers set for free.

 `~Fin~`